Carpk/ShawnKlein/_posts/2016-04-26-the-grep-command.md

 ````
 And we have a first hand look at how Rails builds it's framework tasks, if you are in rails's root directory.

-If we have no need to traverse multiple files and subfolders, we can specifiy a specific file by using grep in its most basic form, `grep pattern filename.txt' we follow the `grep` command with the pattern to match `pattern` and then the file to search, `filename.txt` in this case.
+If we have no need to traverse multiple files and subfolders, we can specify a specific file by using grep in its most basic form, `grep pattern filename.txt` we follow the `grep` command with the pattern to match `pattern` and then the file to search, `filename.txt` in this case.

 ````bash
 ~$ grep require load_paths.rb